harlessmark/fast-food-face-off/README.md

 npm start
 ```

-[optional] Run the web scraper from the root folder
+[optional] Run the web scraper from the root folder.
+This will take several minutes to complete.
 ```
 rails db:migrate
 rails db:seed